What is TPN (Total Parenteral Nutrition)?

 TPN is beneficial because it provides nutrients that are vital in maintaining high energy, hydration and strength levels.
 Also, it will allow patients to heal more quickly and feel more energized.
 It is especially beneficial for children and teenagers because if these two groups do not get all of the nutrients they need, then they may have developmental or growth delays.

-However, there are also many risks associated with receiving TPN.
+There are also many risks associated with receiving TPN.
 The most common risk includes catheter infection with the most serious form resulting in sepsis.
 Others include blood cots resulting from the line moving out of place.
 Also, long-term use of TPN may lead to liver disease and bone disease.
 Hence, it is crucial for patients receiving TPN to be closely monitored for complications by their health care team.

 Complications with TPN